electron/packager/readme.md

   Valid values are listed in [Apple's documentation](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/LaunchServicesKeys.html#//apple_ref/doc/uid/TP40009250-SW8).

+`app-copyright` - *String*

+  The copyrights string to use in the app plist, will be displayed in the application About box (OS X only).

 `app-version` - *String*

   The release version of the application.
 Maps to the `ProductVersion` metadata property on Windows, and `CFBundleShortVersionString` on OS X.